graalpurity/PyCraft/README.md

 # Contriubutors/Helpers
 * Null 774(https://github.com/null774), helped redesign the ui, helped clean up the code base
 * AsthonMemer, used his method for dragging the form
+# Downloads
+You can download this cheat through the source code and compiling it yourself, or you can download a compiled version [here}(https://www.youtube.com/watch?v=BjDebmqFRuc&ab_channel=MrMeme)